tc39/proposal-atomics-wait-async/PROPOSAL.md

 After the current first paragraph, insert these two paragraphs:

-"There can be multiple entries in a _WaiterList_ with the same agent signifier, but at most one of those will have false in the second element of the entry."
+"There can be multiple entries in a _WaiterList_ with the same agent signifier, but at most one of those will have null in the second element of the entry."

 "The _WaiterList_ has an attached _alarm set_, a set of truthy values.